More depth on classification

 One such DNA-based tree of likely but still hypothetical relationships for many of the temperate bamboo genera in cultivation is given in fig. 3.
 This was produced during PhD research by Grainné Ní Chonghaile in Dublin and Kew in 1999-2001, supervised by Dr Trevor Hodkinson & myself.
 Sequencing of either chloroplast or nuclear genes on their own did not provide enough information for the temperate bamboos, but when the results of the two were combined a useful phylogeny has started to appear.
 While it suggests plausible relationships from our knowledge of the morphology and distribution of the species, the statistical support for these precise relationships is low, and there are very many other, fairly similar trees that were equally likely.

-Thamnocalamus interpreted broadly by Clayton & Renvoize (1986; 1999), Chao & Renvoize (1989), and Li (1997) and defined by compressed inflorescences, is not acceptable as it also included Fargesia and Himalayacalamus.
-Similarly Sinarundinaria as interpreted broadly by Clayton & Renvoize (1986; 1999), Chao & Renvoize (1989), and Li (1997) with the criterion of loose, open inflorescences is not acceptable as it included Ampelocalamus, Drepanostachyum, and Yushania, even ignoring the fundamental flaw that its type species is Fargesia nitida, which has compressed inflorescences.
+Taxonomists have often disagreed about how large genera should be.
+Some like big genera and call the others ‘splitters’, some prefer smaller ones and call the others ‘lumpers’.
+Thamnocalamus as interpreted very broadly by Clayton & Renvoize (1986; 1999), Chao & Renvoize (1989), and Li (1997) and defined by compressed inflorescences, is not acceptable as it also included the unrelated genera Fargesia and Himalayacalamus.
+Similarly Sinarundinaria as interpreted broadly by Clayton & Renvoize (1986; 1999), Chao & Renvoize (1989), and Li (1997) with the criterion of loose, open inflorescences is not acceptable as it included unrelated bamboos from Ampelocalamus, Drepanostachyum, and Yushania.
+Moreover there is a fundamental flaw with Sinarundinaria in that its type species is Fargesia nitida, a species that has compressed rather than open inflorescences.

-The arrangement of the genera Ampelocalamus, Thamnocalamus, Gaoligongshania, Drepanostachyum, and Fargesia in the Dublin studies is roughly in agreement with the topologies produced later from sequencing of nuclear genes in Kunming Institute of Botany, China.
-Their results include Fargesia nitida in the group of species with very compressed inflorescences, a result that confirms the synonymy of Sinarundinaria within Fargesia.
+The arrangement of the genera Ampelocalamus, Thamnocalamus, Gaoligongshania, Drepanostachyum, and Fargesia in the Dublin studies is roughly in agreement with the topologies produced later from sequencing of chloroplast and nuclear genes in the US and in Kunming Institute of Botany, China.
+From the very first Chinese results a group of species with very compressed spathed inflorescences including Fargesia nitida has been well supported, a result that confirms the synonymy of Sinarundinaria within Fargesia.

 The usefulness of a variety of molecular techniques in some of the bamboos has been demonstrated, for example in Phyllostachys, (Hodkinson et al. 2000).
-The relationships between closely related genera and species of bamboo species, however, is often not being resolved well from such studies.
-From tentative trees such as those produced in Dublin and China, the use of morphological characters is still required to produce a workable classification system.
-The reasons for the failure of molecular evidence to give a full and detailed picture of past evolution and present relationships in the bamboos include rapid recent diversification, long generation times and repeated hybridisation.
+The relationships between closely related genera and species of bamboo species, however, is often extremely difficult to resolve in a statistically well-supported manner from such studies.
+From tentative trees such as those produced in Dublin and China, the assistance of morphological characters is still required to produce a workable classification system.
+The reasons for the difficulty in finding molecular evidence of past evolution and present relationships in the bamboos include rapid recent diversification, long generation times and repeated hybridisation.
+Despite these difficulties, the adoption of ever-growing amounts of molecular data for larger and larger numbers of bamboos is slowly revealing more and more detail in the relationships.
+This parallels the need to include a broader range of morphological characters to improve the phenetic classification last century.

-What is clear from molecular information is that the use of floral characters to classify the temperate woody bamboos throughout the 20th Century may have been rather unhelpful, even though this approach is the normal taxonomic procedure in other grasses.
-Vegetative characters such as rhizome form, buds, and branching would appear to be much better indicators for natural groupings of temperate species.
+What is clear from molecular information is that the use of floral characters to classify the temperate woody bamboos throughout most of the 20th Century, as championed by grass taxonomists, in contrast to the approach taken by bamboo taxonomists of looking at vegetative characters was neither natural nor helpful, even though this approach is the normal taxonomic procedure in other grasses.
+Vegetative characters such as rhizome form, buds, and branching would appear to be much better indicators for natural groupings of temperate bamboos.

 Below the generic level, distinctions between species and lower ranks cannot be resolved adequately well using the gene sequencing techniques applied at higher ranks.
 ‘Fingerprinting techniques’ using overall similarities in genes, are of more value at this level, but such studies are not always given much credence, and are not really meant to lead to construction of any hypothetical phylogeny.